lab1092/blender-manual_ja/manual/render/performance/netrender.rst

    Master settings

-- Network Settings
+Network Settings
+   Start Service
-  - **Start Service** : Starts the Master Server.
+      Starts the Master Server.
+   Path
-  - **Path** : Where the Master will save job files, results, logs and others.
-It will create a new directory there of the form *master_<pid>* where *<pid>* is the process ID of the Master server.
+      Where the Master will save job files, results, logs and others.
+      It will create a new directory there of the form ``master_<pid>`` where ``<pid>`` is the process ID of the Master server.
       In the root of the folder, a file named "blender_master.data" will be saved to enable resuming a master later.
+   Server Address
-  - **Server Address** : Address of the network interface that the Master will listen on. *[default]* means listen on all available network interfaces.
+      Address of the network interface that the Master will listen on.
+      ``[default]`` means listen on all available network interfaces.
+   Port
-  - **Port** : Port that the Master will listen on.
+      Port that the Master will listen on.
+   SSL
-  - **SSL** : Use SSL (https) for connections with slaves and clients.
+      Use SSL (https) for connections with slaves and clients.
       When that option is enabled, two new fields become visible to specify the SSL certificate and key.
       You can use a self-signed certificate or a certificate provided by a third party like comodo, or verisign.
       In that case if there is a chain of trust you can put it in the same file as the certificate but the certificate must be put first.
       The certificate, the chain of trust and key must be provided as PEM files.
+   Open Master Monitor
-  - **Open Master Monitor** : Open a browser to the Web-based Master monitor.
+      Open a browser to the Web-based Master monitor.
 Enabled when the Master is running.
-- Master Settings
+Master Settings
+   Broadcast
-  - **Broadcast** : Broadcast the Master's Address and Port on its local network (every 10s).
+      Broadcast the Master's Address and Port on its local network (every 10s).
+   Force Dependency Upload
-  - **Force Dependency Upload** : Forces clients to upload dependency files to the master, instead of using existing local files even if they match client files.
+      Forces clients to upload dependency files to the master, instead of using existing local files even if they match client files.
+   Clear on exit
-  - **Clear on exit** : Remove the directory created in *Path* when the Master is stopped.
+      Remove the directory created in *Path* when the Master is stopped.
       Turning on this option prevents resuming a master later if the process is stopped for any reason.

 Slave